Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Just recently I lost a close friend, a bowling buddy, we’d hang out a couple of times a week. he died suddenly in his sleep.
+Just recently, I lost a close friend, a bowling buddy, we’d hang out a couple of times a week.
+He died suddenly in his sleep.
 Sobering.
 Now, Coronavirus, confinement, ambulance sirens, and thousands of unexpected deaths.
 It’s not easy to cope with loss, uncertainty, the emptiness, the memories, the absence of comprehension when it’s a younger person.
-And then there are all the somber ideas and questions that thunder through our minds.
-Thankfully there are people to console and comfort, but questions linger.
+And then there are all the cloudy ideas and questions that thunder through our minds.
+Thankfully, there are people to console and comfort, but questions linger.

-Death provokes the deepest emotions, sentiments, and feelings.
-The black clothes we wear to a funeral sum up the loss and despair of many.
-In The Explanation below there’s no intention of overlooking the grief that accompanies death.
+Death provokes the most profound emotions, sentiments, and feelings—the black clothes we wear to a funeral sum up the loss and despair of many.
+In The Explanation below, there’s no intention of overlooking the grief that accompanies death.

 What next?
 Is there a next?
 Philosophy and Science are not of much use to answer.
 Mythology, religion, and other beliefs can offer hope and solace, but what about coherent answers?

-Death is reality but, how can we really know what happens next?
+Death is reality but, how can we know what happens next?

 We’ve already established some points about life and death in Genesis.

 - God breathed nishmat chayim into the first man’s nostrils.
 Chayim is plural referring to MORE than ONE life.
 Please revise using the link.